meonkeys/dotvim/README.md

 Some plugins require extra setup.
 I use `ubuntu-setup` to get them working.

+Only install `vim-nox` on Ubuntu 18.04. `vim-gtk` and others do not have ruby support.
+If `update-alternatives` points to the wrong one you won't get `+ruby` and Command-T won't work.

 #### Airline

 For GNU/Linux operating systems besides Ubuntu, follow the Fontconfig